 Right in the middle of Chanukah, a thrilling encounter took place between the two at Oranit.
-After a difficult period of illness, Ben-Chamu was told that only a stem cell transplant could save his life.
+After a difficult period of illness, Ben-Chamu was told that only a bone marrow transplant could save his life.
 After an auto-transplant was unsuccessful, Ezer Mizion’s Bone Marrow Donor Registry came into the picture, and a matching donor was found for him — Osher.

 The transplant brought to an end a long and grueling period of treatments.
 To the exciting meeting between the two, Ben Chamu brought a gift — a Chanukah menorah designed according to the Djerba tradition.
 Ankonina immediately identified the traditional menorah, since his family is from the same ethnic background.
 “I am standing here, opposite you, an open miracle, all thanks to you, baruch Hashem.
 You gave me hope and life,” said Ben Chamu tearfully.

 “The meetings between donor and recipient carry great importance for the patient, too, but primarily for the donor,” says Dr. Bracha Zisser, director of Ezer Mizion’s International Bone Marrow Donor Registry and Oranit.